- Prepping is not crazy

 The best kind of insurance

-We spend money on all kinds of insurance, from common ones like home and auto to indirect ones like retirement accounts and education plans.
+We spend money on all kinds of insurance, from common types like home and auto to indirect types like retirement accounts and education plans.

 But the priorities have gotten a little skewed.
 When researching a post about fire preparedness we spoke with a homeowner in a mountainous area prone to wildfires who spends thousands of dollars a year on fire insurance.
 But they didn’t want to spend money on prepping.